chinapedia/wikipedia.abstract.en/Page/Graphical_user_interface.md

 Early efforts

 Ivan Sutherland developed Sketchpad in 1963, widely held as the first graphical computer-aided design program.
 It used a light pen to create and manipulate objects in engineering drawings in realtime with coordinated graphics.
 In the late 1960s, researchers at the Stanford Research Institute, led by Douglas Engelbart, developed the On-Line System (NLS), which used text-based hyperlinks manipulated with a then new device: the mouse.
 In the 1970s, Engelbart's ideas were further refined and extended to graphics by researchers at Xerox PARC and specifically Alan Kay, who went beyond text-based hyperlinks and used a GUI as the main interface for the Smalltalk programming language, which ran on the Xerox Alto computer, released in 1973.
-Most modern general-purpose GUIs are derived from this system.Xerox_Star_8010_workstations.jpg workstation introduced the first commercial GUI.]]
+Most modern general-purpose GUIs are derived from this system. workstation introduced the first commercial GUI.]]

 The Xerox PARC user interface consisted of graphical elements such as windows, menus, radio buttons, and check boxes.
 The concept of icons was later introduced by David Canfield Smith, who had written a thesis on the subject under the guidance of Kay.[16][17][18]
 The PARC user interface employs a pointing device along with a keyboard.
 These aspects can be emphasized by using the alternative term and acronym for _windows, icons, menus, pointing device_ (WIMP).
 This effort culminated in the 1973 Xerox Alto, the first computer with a GUI, though the system never reached commercial production.